orbitrs/docs/DOCUMENTATION_PROGRESS_REPORT.md

 ## Conclusion

-Significant progress has been made in addressing high-priority documentation gaps, particularly around API documentation, tooling, and core concepts.
-The focus will now shift to medium-priority items while continuing to improve and maintain the documentation that has been completed.
+Significant progress has been made in addressing high-priority documentation gaps, particularly around API documentation, tooling, core concepts, accessibility, and event handling.
+The focus will now shift to enhancing the rendering architecture documentation, followed by medium-priority items while continuing to improve and maintain the documentation that has been completed.

 The documentation team should schedule regular reviews of the Content Gap Analysis document to ensure continued progress and alignment with the project's evolving needs.